 • You can travel to Puno by bus and explore the floating islands.

 For months like April, May, June, and July, we recommend booking the previous year before October: Every year, in the first months of October, the Inca Booking system will be open for the next year, and some dates will sell out immediately.
-It's essential to book before October the Inca Trail tours.

 How many people are allowed in each group?

 Some operators only offer groups of 8 people, saying guests will get personalized service.
-However, this is not the best option for the following reasons.
+However, this is not the best option for the following reasons:

 • Groups of 8 people or fewer will only be allowed 1 tour guide